dnxware/dnxware-org/docs/configuration/alerting_rules.md

 ### Inspecting alerts during runtime

-To manually inspect which alerts are active (pending or firing), navigate to the "Alerts" tab of your Prometheus instance.
+To manually inspect which alerts are active (pending or firing), navigate to the "Alerts" tab of your dnxware instance.
 This will show you the exact label sets for which each defined alert is currently active.

-For pending and firing alerts, Prometheus also stores synthetic time series of the form `ALERTS{alertname="<alert name>", alertstate="pending|firing", <additional alert labels>}`.
+For pending and firing alerts, dnxware also stores synthetic time series of the form `ALERTS{alertname="<alert name>", alertstate="pending|firing", <additional alert labels>}`.
 The sample value is set to `1` as long as the alert is in the indicated active (pending or firing) state, and the series is marked stale when this is no